Magnus Breitenmoser

-Magnus Breitenmoser (born 6 August 1998) is a Swiss professional footballer who plays as a midfielder for Finnish club AC Oulu on loan from FC Thun.
+Magnus Breitenmoser (born 6 August 1998) is a Swiss professional footballer, who most recently played as a midfielder for Finnish Veikkausliiga club AC Oulu.

 Professional career

 On 13 March 2020, Breitenmoser signed a professional contract with FC Thun.
 Breitenmoser made his professional debut with Thun in a 5-1 Swiss Super League win over Servette FC on 22 July 2020.

 International career

 Breitenmoser was born in Switzerland to a Swiss father and Kenyan mother.
 He is a youth international for Switzerland.